lambda-snail/uuid-lib/README.md

 ```

 This will fill the vector with 100,000 `uuid`s separated by an increment of 4.
 These will use the same time stamp, and only
-incur two calls per batch (not per `uuid`) to the random generator's `next()` function, so it will be more efficient per `uuid`
+incur two calls per batch (not per `uuid`) to the random generator's `next()` function.
+It is thus more efficient per `uuid`
-than using the version-aware constructor 100000 times.
+than using the provided factory functions repeatedly 100,000 times.
 New `uuid`s within the batch are created by adding the increment
 to the previous `uuid`.

 # TODO

-- [ ] Remove the spec classes exposed to the user and switch to factory functions only for a more consistent API
 - [ ] Random increment for the monotonic counter factory function
 - [ ] Add tests
+- [x] Remove the spec classes exposed to the user and switch to factory functions only for a more consistent API
 - [x] Add benchmarks
 - [x] Remove the main file so that the code can be included as a library
 - [x] Add batch creation capabilities for UUID v7